Can social commerce actually work in the west?Clayton Chambers

 First up, Amazon is an obvious competitor.
 They’re a company that’s as loved as much as it is hated.
 They're the King of Convenience, the destination where you buy cheap stuff you need (or don't need).
 Amazon understands commerce & logistics.
 Their ability to execute on warehousing, packing, delivery is remarkable.
 And they have pretty solid discoverability and customer adoption, boasting 300 Million active users globally and over 2.5 Billion website visits per month.
 It’s safe to say that people like using Amazon.

 But they don’t exactly have a great reputation, although many consumers are willing to overlook that because of the convenience Amazon offers.
-Their employees often complain about the gruelling hours and lack of breaks, whether you're packing in a warehouse or driving all day.
+Their employees often complain about the grueling hours and lack of breaks, whether you're packing in a warehouse or driving all day.

 Then there’s a company that seems less obvious, but also remains competitive in this conversation.
 That company would be Shopify.